harshitraj12/Parliamentary_elections/README.md

 1. Open the dist folder.

-2. Copy the msi file from it and install it in your local machine.
+2. Download and install .msi file in your local machine.

-3. The application  is ready to use
+3. The application is ready for use.
+Open the executable file to open the application.